aspose-zip/Aspose.ZIP-for-.NET/README.md

 </p>

 Directory | Description
 --------- | -----------
 [Demos](Demos)  | Aspose.ZIP for .NET Live Demos Source Code
 [Examples](Examples)  | A collection of .NET examples that help you learn the product features

 # .NET API to Manipulate Zipped Archives

-It is a standalone .NET API to create, manipulate, extract & protect archive formats including ZIP, BZIP, BZ2 & TAR.

-[Aspose.ZIP for .NET](https://products.aspose.com/zip/net) class library allows your .NET applications to compress/decompress files and folders without getting into the complexity of coding new compression algorithms or understanding the existing ones.
-Enable your programs to work with a vast range of features, such as, creating archives, saving archives, archive extraction, encrypting/decrypting archives, compressing single or multiple files as well as directory contents.
-It also allows you to apply security to your archived and compressed files and folders via password, AES (128, 192, 256) encryption or mixed encryption.mixed encryption.

-## Archive Processing Features

 - [Compress files](https://docs.aspose.com/display/zipnet/Compressing+and+Decompressing+Files#CompressingandDecompressingFiles-CompressingFiles) and [folders](https://docs.aspose.com/display/zipnet/Compressing+and+Decompressing+Folders#CompressingandDecompressingFolders-CompressingDirectoryContents) into standard ZIP formats.
 - Supports Deflate, `Bzip2` & `LZMA` compression algorithms.